DulapahV/Matrix-Arithmetic/README.md

 3. Answer is automatically output in the `output.txt` file with proper matrix brackets and also generates LaTeX code for the user.
 The program also outputs answers in the `output.csv` file as a comma-separated value.

-4. Answer is automatically stored in 'Matrix Answer' so that it can be used to compute or perform further operations later on.
+4. Answer is automatically stored in `Matrix Answer` so that it can be used to compute or perform further operations later on.

-5. User can view each stored matrix value (max 7)
+5. User can view each stored matrix value

 # Demo